Jay Rodriguez: Return to Burnley

 On 9 July 2019, Rodriguez was re-signed by Burnley on a two-year contract, for an initial fee of £5 million, with another £5 million to be paid after 12 months.
+His contract was extended on 25 November 2020 to last until June 2022, along with Matěj Vydra.

-On 21 September 2021, Rodriguez scored all four goals in Burnley's 4–1 victory over Rochdale in the League Cup.
+On 21 September 2021, Rodriguez scored all four goals in Burnley's 4–1 victory over Rochdale in the EFL Cup.
+In May 2022, his contract was extended for two more years.
+On 30 May 2024, after the club's relegation, he signed a new one-year contract.

+Wrexham

+On 31 January 2025, Rodriguez signed for EFL League One club Wrexham on an 18-month deal.
+He and Danny Ward were not named in the squad for the 2025–26 EFL Championship, which had to include at most 25 players aged over 21.

 International career

 In February 2011, Rodriguez received his first call up for the England under-21 squad.
 On 8 February 2011, he made his international debut in a friendly against Italy under-21, coming on as a substitute in the 60th minute replacing James Vaughan.

 Rodriguez earned his first call-up to the full England squad on 7 November 2013, along with Southampton teammates Rickie Lambert and Adam Lallana, for England's friendlies against Chile and Germany.
-He won his first cap for England on 15 November in a friendly match against Chile at Wembley Stadium.
+He won his only cap for England on 15 November in a friendly match against Chile at Wembley Stadium.